oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_PerformanceAnalysis/README.md

 The [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models) GitHub contains links to pre-trained models, sample scripts, best practices, and step-by-step tutorials for many popular open source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors.

 This sample helps demonstrate AI workloads and deep learning models optimized by Intel and validated to run on Intel hardware.
 Using the TensorFlow* Timeline, you can analyze the performance benefits from Intel Optimizations for Tensorflow* and Intel® oneAPI Deep Neural Network Library (oneDNN) among different layers to execute, train, and deploy Intel-optimized models.
+This sample also provide an Analysis script to give users a quick performance analysis over their TensorFlow Profiling results.

 ## Prerequisites